Friday, January 30, 2009

 Bob Johnson's at it again...

-The National Association of Black Journalists, whose members have often been critical of Black Entertainment Television, is backing BET founder Robert L. Johnson's
+The National Association of Black Journalists, whose members have often been critical of Black Entertainment Television, is backing BET founder Robert L. Johnson's bid to the Federal Communications Commission for approval of a new "urban" television network.

 "We're trying to expand the footprint of African American ownership," NABJ President Barbara Ciara told Journal-isms.
 "Clearly, it's an opportunity to negotiate with him to broaden the news landscape.
 I would like to think people will learn from their past."